Utilities for Docker

 Image creation

 With nlp.build_image you can create a docker image with any johnsnowlabs model pre-packed and ready to serve.
-You just need to specify the nlu reference to the model and the name of the output image Additionally, you can set the hardware_target to cpu, gpu, apple_silicon or aarch to package with Jar’s optimized for specific hardware.
+You can set the hardware_platform to cpu, gpu, apple_silicon or aarch to package with Jar’s optimized for specific hardware.
+You can either specify pipeline_name, pipeline_language and pipeline_bucket to create an image with a specific pipeline.
+Alternatively you can deploy a custom model by specifying custom_pipeline

 Create Spark-NLP Image